 Utah-based Kühl is known for their utilitarian styling, but the Freeflex Roll-Up here hits a nice mix of performance and around-town-friendly looks.
 As the name suggests, these pants include a handy roll-up feature that allows you to quickly and easily convert the pants to capris (secured via a fabric loop and snap), which is a convenient option on warm summer days.
 The ability to secure the cuffs also makes them appealing for rock climbing and scrambling when you don’t want any added material getting in the way.
 Additionally, the lightweight Freeflex fabric wicks moisture well, dries quickly, and provides a nice amount of give for activities like hiking and backpacking.

 As far as downsides go, the Kühl Freeflex has relatively few: It’s well built, reasonably priced, and looks good to boot.
-Many users compliment the fit in particular, and we’ve been impressed by how flattering Kühl pants tend to be on our athletic figure.
+Many users compliment the fit in particular, and we’ve been impressed by how flattering Kühl pants tend to be on athletic figures.
 That said, while storage is more than adequate with six total pockets—four of which have snap closures—the lack of zippers means that valuables can fall out more easily, which is a real concern if you’ll be doing anything remotely technical.
 However, many hikers will be able to find a spot elsewhere (like in their pack or jacket pocket), and the combination of breathability, mobility, and good all-around fit makes the Freeflex a popular and well-rounded option.
 We also like the Freeflex Dash version, which features a lower-profile elastic waistband and tapered shape.

 See the Kühl Freeflex Roll-Up